TheDenk/augmixations/README.md

 # augmixations
 Some augmentations that I hasn't found in other repositories and libraries.

-Warning: This library does not install all dependencies for each augmentation.

 I wrote dependencies in each description and you should install it by yourself.

 For more details you can see the <a href="https://github.com/TheDenk/augmixations/wiki">wiki</a> page of this repo.